adbelazim/tox-poetry-deployment/README.md

 * python regression_model/train_pipeline.py
 * poetry run pytest

-In order to generate execute the project it's necessary to have tox and poetry installed.
+In order to execute the project it's necessary to have tox and poetry installed.
 Then just execute the follow commands

-* cd regression_model
+* cd /regression_model
 * tox